scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 ### Internet Protocol

-IP is one of the fundamental protocols of the Internet, as it enables the forwarding of packets between end hosts, along a single path that is opaque from the end host’s perspective.
+IP is one of the fundamental protocols of the Internet, as it enables the forwarding of packets between end hosts.
 Its first major version, IPv4, was specified in 1981 {{RFC0791}} and its (non-backward compatible) successor, IPv6, was introduced in 1998 {{RFC2460}}.
 After this, no major changes have taken place.
-The IP protocol follows a relatively simple approach: End hosts do not need the complete path to forward packets, nor can they influence the path the packets take.
+The IP protocol follows a relatively simple approach: End hosts do not need to know the complete path to forward packets, nor can they influence the path the packets take.
 Unfortunately, this approach comes with many drawbacks:

-- __Lack of transparency and control__
+- **Lack of transparency and control**
 Being able to select and verify the path that packets take is desirable in many situations.
 End hosts might want to avoid packets being routed through adversarial or untrusted networks, or they might want to choose the most suitable path with regard to a specific metric (e.g., latency or bandwidth).
 Unfortunately, IP does not offer such an option.
 Although systems that enable loose and strict source routing have been proposed, these extensions are not commonly supported in today’s networks.
 It is also not possible to simultaneously use multiple distinct paths towards the same destination.

-- __Stateful routers__
+- **Stateful routers**
 IP routers maintain forwarding tables to determine the next hop of a received packet.
 This basic requirement has undesirable consequences.
 Performing a forwarding-table lookup for every packet is a time-consuming operation.
 Therefore, high-performance networking equipment typically relies on ternary content-addressable memory (TCAM) hardware, which is expensive and energy-intensive.
 Moreover, the constantly growing size of forwarding tables, partially due to the slow but steady deployment of IPv6, poses a problem for routers, as the storage capacity of TCAM hardware is limited.
 Routers that keep state for network information can also suffer from denial-of-service (DoS) attacks exhausting the router’s state {{SCHUCHARD2011}}.

 ### BGP